-- " The first stage involves review and recommendation by the nominee's home institution. - " The second stage involves the assessment of nominations by a team of assessors against the criteria set.
-These assessors are drawn from a register of academics recommended by their institutions, usually by the Deputy Vice-Chancellor (Academic); have received citations or awards; are ALTF Fellows, Discipline Scholars, project leaders or team members; or are senior, respected academics. - " The third stage of assessment is further reviewed by Awards Committee who make up of senior academic leaders in teaching and learning with a track record of leadership and extensive experience. - The Awards Committee then makes recommendations to Universities Australia (UA) Board of Directors, which consists of eight Australian Vice-Chancellors plus UA Chief Executive Officer, who provides endorsement and announces the outcome.
+- The first stage involves review and recommendation by the nominee's home institution. - The second stage involves the assessment of nominations by a team of assessors against the criteria set.
+These assessors are drawn from a register of academics recommended by their institutions, usually by the Deputy Vice-Chancellor (Academic); have received citations or awards; are ALTF Fellows, Discipline Scholars, project leaders or team members; or are senior, respected academics. - The third stage of assessment is further reviewed by the Awards Committee who are made up of senior academic leaders in teaching and learning. - The Awards Committee then makes recommendations to Universities Australia's (UA) Board of Directors, which consists of eight Australian Vice-Chancellors plus the UA Chief Executive Officer, who provides endorsement and announces the outcome.

-Any prize money awarded to use to advance the careers of recipients, provide additional resources to support recipients' teaching or activities related to the award and assist the individual or team to disseminate good practice learning and teaching.
+Any prize money awarded is to advance the careers of recipients, provide additional resources to support recipients' teaching or activities related to the award and assist the individual or team to disseminate best practice learning and teaching.